ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 <img width="898" alt="Screenshot 2023-06-15 at 15 29 33" src="https://github.com/ilhan007/ui5con-web-component/assets/15702139/d527a173-75d7-4932-aeab-bc04a57979e8"></br>

 - -> action item: add snapshot with the components integrated

+The Token will represent the single status and the Tokenizer will be the container for all Tokens, providing responsiveness.
+- -> action item: add snapshot to illustrate it

 <br>